6 research teams grouped into 3 axes make up the Nice Institute of Chemistry

-The "Aromas - Perfumes - Synthesis - Modeling" team focuses on the development of new constituent molecules of aromas and perfumes and on the description of the modes of action allowing their perception.
+The “Synthesis, Properties, Industry, Catalysis, Environment (SPICE)” research teams focus on the development of new molecules constituting aromas and perfumes and on the description of the modes of action allowing their perception.
 Natural substances of plant origin inspire the design of new odorants.
-The team develops catalytic methodologies for the synthesis and biosynthesis of odorous molecules, methods for the extraction of natural products, analytical protocols and molecular modeling techniques towards a better understanding of the mechanisms of olfaction.
+The team develops catalytic methodologies for the synthesis and biosynthesis of odorous molecules, extraction methods for natural products, analytical protocols and molecular modeling techniques towards a better understanding of the mechanisms of olfaction.

 Bioactive Molecules